miros1k11111/detail_prop_types.vdata_c/README.md

 ### Problem Description

-While working in Hammer (the map editor for Source Engine games such as CS:GO, Left 4 Dead 2, Portal 2), you may encounter the error:
+While working in Hammer (the map editor for Source 2 Engine games such as CS2), you may encounter the error:

 ```
 detail_prop_types.vdata_c not found